 - Probabilistic Analysis and Randomized Algorithms.
 Case study: Quicksort.

-- Elementary Data Structures and Hash tables.
+- Elementary Data Structures.

 - Introduction to graph theory and Elementary Graph Algorithms (Minimum Spanning Trees, Single-Source Shortest Paths, Dijkstra's algorithm and Karger's randomized algorithm for the Minimum Cut problem).